voltronic-inverter/fcgi-interface/README.md

 ### Test
 Send a query to your nginx:

-`curl -X POST -d 'QPI' 'http://127.0.0.1:8080//axpert/command'`
+`curl -X PUT -d 'QPI' 'http://127.0.0.1:8080/axpert/command'`

-This will either produce an error message our the output
+This will either produce an error message or for example like `(PI30` Errors are distinguished by the HTTP code (400, 500, ...)

 ## Input methods
 Devices from Voltronic are shipped with 4 possible hardware interfaces: RS232, USB, Bluetooth & RS485